Phrynus longipes

-Phrynus longipes is a species of amblypygid (whip spider) often found in the Caribbean.
-They are also found in other warm climate areas such as the forests of Central America.
-Within this region, however, Phrynus longipes lives in an array of habitats from caves to coastlines.
+Phrynus longipes is a species of amblypygid (also referred to as whipspiders or tailless whipscorpions) native to the Caribbean region.
 They are protective of their territory, using their pedipalps to deter predators or unwanted visitors.
 Being nocturnal predators, they take shelter during the day and hunt primarily at night.
-Phrynus longipes feed on both vertebrates and invertebrates.
-They are the first amblypygid to be recorded feeding on an avian species.
+Phrynus longipes feeds on primarily arthropods, but has been observed to prey upon small vertebrates.

 Description

 The body of Phrynus longipes rarely exceeds three quarters of an inch.
 The front legs have been recorded at sizes of almost ten inches long.
 They have two sets of four legs – like almost all arachnids.
 However, only the last six legs are used for walking while the first two are employed as sensors.
-In a 1999 study, the skeletal muscles of Phrynus longipes were compared against those of other chelicerates to help determine relationships.
-Initial results of this study displayed “New functional models for the operation of the pharyngeal and sternocoxal mechanisms in Amblypygi and a greatly expanded list of apparently unique synapomorphies supporting the monophyly of Pedipalpi”.
-The unique functional models highlighted by this study display unique evolutionary patterns.
-The morphology of these amblypygids reflects these evolutionary patterns.

-Phrynus longipes, along with other arachnids, exhibits sexually dimorphic characteristics.
-This means that males and females have different phenotypes of certain traits.
-The male Phrynus longipes has longer pedipalps – the first pair of legs that is used as a sensory tool.
-This can serve to provide the males with advantages for hunting at night.
-The longer pedipalps provide advantages for sensing, locating, and chasing prey throughout the night.
-There are no hypothesized evolutionary advantages for smaller pedipalps.
+Phrynus longipes, like all amblypygids, produce no venom or silk.